 Required of All Recommended of All Recommended of Some Required of Some Not required

 High school transcript Х

-College transcript(s) X
+College transcript(s) Х

-Essay or personal statement Х
+Essay or personal statement X

-Interview Х
+Interview X

 Standardized test scores Х

 Statement of good standing from prior institution(s) X

 - D6.
 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 with AA degree; otherwise 2.75

-D8.
-List any other application requirements specific to transfer applicants:

-Transfer apps with less than 36 transfer hours are not considered for admission.
-Transfers with 36-39 hours must have a transfer GPA of 3.0.
-Florida Public Community College AA degree transfers must have a minimum GPA of 2.0; other transfers with 60+ hours must have a minimum GPA of 2.75.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 with AA degree; otherwise 2.5 - D8.
+List any other application requirements specific to transfer applicants: Transfer apps with less than 24 transfer hours are required to submit a personal statement and reviewed by committee.
+Transfers with 25-59 hours must have a transfer GPA of 3.0.
+Florida College System AA degree transfers must have a minimum GPA of 2.0; other transfers with 60+ hours must have a minimum GPA of 2.5.
 Transfers to limited access major must meet the minimum GPA stated or the GPA for the specified major, whichever is higher.
 All transfer apps must be in good standing at their previous institution.